Commentary: Why the Vuelta a España is one to watch | VeloNews.com

 Unlike in years past, this Vuelta does serve up a few days for the sprinters, which is perhaps why Sagan, Nacer Bouhanni (Cofidis), and even Elia Viviani (Quick-Step Floors) are in attendance.
 Stage 5, leaving from historic Granada and finishing in scenic Roquetas de Mar, is another rolling day, and stages 6, 7, and 8 are likely days for the sprinters as the race begins to make its way north and west out of Andalusia.

-Stage 9 brings the pain again with some tough climbs in the Extremadura region, near the Portuguese border.
+Stage 9 brings the pain again with some tough climbs in central Spain.
 The 200.8 kilometer day has a trio of categorized climbs in the early goings and then concludes atop the special-category Alto de Covatilla, 9.8 kilometers in length at 7.1 percent.
 It’s not especially long but it’s steep enough to see some gaps.

 The peloton will have a chance to relax on the ensuing rest day and then three days more tailored to the stage-hunters as the Vuelta rolls into the lush, green Galician coast.